SB-1113

 Plain Language

-When an insurer uses AI in utilization review, the AI must base its determinations on the individual covered person's medical/clinical history, the circumstances presented by the requesting provider, and other relevant information in the person's clinical record.
-The AI may not base a determination solely on group-level data.
-This effectively requires individualized analysis — aggregate data sets can inform the determination but cannot be the sole basis.
+Insurers' AI-based algorithms used in utilization review must base each determination on the individual covered person's medical history, the clinical circumstances presented by the requesting provider, and other relevant information in the person's clinical record.
+Determinations may not be based solely on aggregate or group-level datasets — individual patient data must be considered in every case.
+This ensures individualized rather than population-level decision-making.

 Statutory Text